microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

     }
     ```
 ### Generate RTMP stream key
 1. **Generate RTMP stream key:** This endpoint updates the streamKey in the privateContext of the call, used key for RTMP injections and extractions.
+Only need to use this endpoint if you want to change the RMTP key of the current meeting, each meeting has its own RTMP stream key.

     **Method**: `POST`
     **Endpoint**: `https://{{appServiceUrl}}/api/call/{{callId}}/generate-stream-key`